WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_HTTPS
 ------------

-Whether to send links to the Weblate as https or http.
+Whether to send links to Weblate as https or http.
 This setting affects sent mails and generated absolute URLs.

 .. seealso::